 - Hearing loss (Rothwell and Boyd, 2008)

 - Respiratory problems (Bernhoft, 2011; Clarkson et al., 2003; Echeverria et al., 1998; Klassen, 2008; Magos and Clarkson, 2006; Syversen and Kaur, 2012; USEPA, 2016)

 Safer alternatives to amalgamWith all the advances in dental materials, technologies, and techniques that have been made, there is simply no need to be exposed to the documented toxic effects of mercury.
 Several safe, biocompatible options are available for fillings and other dental restorations, including:

 Mercury filling removal at Richmond Family DentistryWhile removing your mercury fillings is a great step towards better health, it is important to work with a highly qualified dental practitioner such as Dr. Olivia Hart to ensure your safety during the removal process.
-She takes several extra precautions in accordance with the guidelines set forth from the International Academy of Oral Medicine and Toxicology to safely and effectively remove mercury fillings without exposing you or the dental team to mercury vapors or particles.
+She takes several extra precautions in accordance with the guidelines set forth by the International Academy of Oral Medicine and Toxicology to safely and effectively remove mercury fillings without exposing you or the dental team to mercury vapors or particles.
 To learn more about our mercury filling removal process, click here.

 Schedule a consultation to learn moreIf you are interested in learning more about safe removal of mercury fillings, call us at (804) 381-6238 or email us at firstname.lastname@example.org to schedule an appointment today!.

 - Bernhoft, R. A. (2011).
 Mercury toxicity and treatment: a review of the literature.
 Journal of Environmental and Public Health, 2012.